Teaching Spell Checkers to Teach: Pedagogical Program Synthesis for Interactive Learning: Related Work

 Structured Word Inquiry offers a fundamentally different instructional approach that recognizes English spelling as a morphophonemic system where spellings represent sound, meaning, and history in an orderly manner.
 Rather than treating English orthography as a collection of exceptions and irregular rules, SWI demonstrates that the spelling system becomes highly consistent when words are contextualized within their morphology, phonology, etymology, and definition.
 Bowers and Kirby \cite{effects_bowers_2010} found that morphological instruction produces significant effects on vocabulary acquisition, establishing that teaching morphemic structure supports both spelling and comprehension.
 This approach engages children in generating and testing hypotheses about how the spelling system works, helping them understand why words are spelled the way they are, an investigative process that aligns with inquiry-based learning principles discussed previously.
 Colenbrander et al. \cite{assessing_colenbrander_2021} conducted a randomized controlled trial assessing the effectiveness of SWI for students in grades 3 and 5 with reading and spelling difficulties, demonstrating improved performance on both trained and untrained words.

 In practice, SWI instruction is typically delivered by speech-language pathologists working with small groups of students, providing the individualized attention and expert guidance necessary for effective implementation.
 However, the growing demand for specialized literacy support has created significant shortages of qualified SLPs \cite{addressing_squires_2013}, limiting access to these evidence-based interventions.
-Colenbrander et al.'s \cite{assessing_colenbrander_2021} findings revealed that SWI instruction delivered by teaching assistants with limited training produces significantly less effective outcomes compared to expert-delivered instruction, underscoring the expertise gap and the need for alternative delivery methods that maintain instructional quality while addressing scalability challenges.
+Colenbrander et al.'s \cite{assessing_colenbrander_2021} findings revealed that SWI instruction delivered by teaching assistants with limited training produces significantly less effective outcomes compared to expert-delivered instruction, highlighting the importance of pedagogical fidelity in any delivery method.
+This expertise gap motivates investigation of whether computational systems can faithfully operationalize the reasoning processes that make expert SWI instruction effective, a prerequisite for eventual scalability that we address through expert evaluation of pedagogical validity.